yangyn533/3UTRBERT/README.md

 ## Train
 `train.py` is used for fine-tune the model.
-The input data is the train.tsv and dev.tsv.
-Make sure train.tsv and dev.tsv are in the same directory and the input path to this directory as the `--data_dir` argument (not include the file name itself). `--model_name_or_path` needs to be the path to your pre-trained model. `--output_dir` is the location to store the fine-tuned model.
+The input data are `train.tsv` and `dev.tsv`.
+Make sure `train.tsv` and `dev.tsv` are in the same directory and the input path to this directory as the `--data_dir` argument (not include the file name itself). `--model_name_or_path` needs to be the path to your pre-trained model. `--output_dir` is the location to store the fine-tuned model.
 ```
 python train.py \
   --data_dir <PATH_TO_YOUR_DATA> \